 Local artist, Eric McCue, has been chosen to create our sixth project which will be named "Our Big Tiny World".
-This project should be completed the end of August or in September.
+This project should be completed in September.
 It will be located at Civic Center Park near our Geodes.

 Let’s stART is a long-term, phased project of the Pueblo West Women’s League (PWWL) to enhance Pueblo West through the addition of art, whether in sculpture, landscaping or other aesthetic improvement throughout the district.